Draža Mihailović: Defeat in 1944–45

 Now hoping for support from the United States, Mihailović met a small British mission between the Neretva river and Dubrovnik, but realized that it wasn't the signal of the hoped-for landing.
 McDowell was evacuated on 1 November and was instructed to offer Mihailović the opportunity to leave with him.
 Mihailović refused, as he wanted to remain until the expected change of Western Allied policy.
 During the next weeks, the British government also raised the possibility of evacuating Mihailović by arranging a "rescue and honorable detention", and discussed the matter with the United States.
 In the end, no action was taken.
 With their main forces in eastern Bosnia, the Chetniks under Mihailović's personal command in the late months of 1944 continued to collaborate with Germans.
 Colonel Borota and vojvoda Jevđević maintained contacts with Germans for the whole group.
 In January 1945, Mihailović tried to regroup his forces on the Ozren heights, planning Muslim, Croatian and Slovenian units.
 His troops were, however, decimated and worn out, some selling their weapons and ammunition, or pillaging the local population. Đurišić joined Mihailović, with his own depleted forces, and found out that Mihailović had no plan. Đurišić went his own way, and was killed on 12 April in a battle with the Ustaše.

 On 17 March 1945, Mihailović was visited in Bosnia by German emissary Stärker, who requested that Mihailović transmit to the Allied headquarters in Italy a secret German offer of capitulation.
 Mihailović transmitted the message, which was to be his last.
 Ljotić and several independent Chetnik leaders in Istria proposed the forming of a common anti-communist front in the north-western coast, which could be acceptable to the Western Allies.
 Mihailović was not in favour of such a heterogeneous gathering, but did not reject Ljotić's proposal entirely, since the littoral area would be a convenient place to meet the Western Allies, and to join Slovene anti-communists, while Germany's collapse might make an anti-communist alliance possible.
 He authorized the departure of all who wanted to go, but few Chetniks ultimately arrived on the coast, with many being decimated on their way by Ustaše, Partisans, sickness and hunger.
 On 13 April, Mihailović set out for northern Bosnia, on a 280 km-long march back to Serbia, aiming to start over a resistance movement, this time against the communists.
 His units were decimated by clashes with the Ustaše and Partisans, as well as dissension and typhus.
-On 10 May, they were attacked and defeated by the Yugoslav Army, the reorganized force of the Partisans, in battle of Zelengora.
+On 10 May, they were attacked and defeated by the Yugoslav Army, the reorganized force of the Partisans, in the battle of Zelengora.
 Mihailović managed to escape with 1,000–2,000 men, who gradually dispersed.
 Mihailović himself went into hiding in the mountains with a handful of men.